Cour Collaborative, LLC

 3. Save and Publish Your Changes:

-Save the updated HTML file, and if you’re using a content management system, publish the changes to make the tracking code live on your website, allowing your garden to grow and flourish.
+Save the updated HTML file, and if you’re using a content management system, publish the changes to make the tracking code live on your website.

 4. Verify the Installation:

 Go back to the Google Analytics website and click on “Realtime” in the left-hand menu.
-Open your website in a new browser tab or window, and you should see the “Realtime” reports showing active users if the tracking code is installed correctly, like spotting new sprouts in your garden.
+Open your website in a new browser tab or window, and you should see the “Realtime” reports showing active users if the tracking code is installed correctly.

 How to Grant GA4 Permissions to External Partners: